 In the laundry room, use cold water to help cut energy — don't worry, your clothes still come out clean.
 When drying clothes in the summer, try using a clothesline or drying rack.
 While you may not be able to wait on those onesies, try at least using a rack for your own clothes if you don't need them immediately, so you can reserve the dryer for your little one’s things.

 If you're investing in any new appliances, always look for ones that are ENERGY STAR certified.
 Washers with that label can use up to 25 per cent less energy than standard models, and ENERGY STAR dryers can use up to 20 per cent less.
 ENERGY STAR certified dishwashers, meanwhile, use up to 12 per cent less energy, as well as use up to 30 per cent less water, on average.

-If you can, save charging electronics and running large appliances, like your washer, dryer and dishwasher, for off-peak hours (and run them when they have full loads, too).
+If you can, run large appliances, like your washer, dryer and dishwasher, when they have full loads.

 Another new habit to develop is to check your energy use more regularly.
 Most local hydro companies offer real-time data through your online account, so you can check out how you're doing and what times of day you may be able to use less energy.

 Take advantage of weather-stripping and caulking to reduce drafts and keep your rooms more comfortable for your whole family, all year long.